-ISTEXT(X) is equivalent to NOT(ISNONTEXT(X)).
+ISTEXT( $\boldsymbol{X}$ ) is equivalent to NOT(ISNONTEXT( $\boldsymbol{X}$ )).

-Syntax: ISTEXT( Scalar X )
+Syntax: ISTEXT( Scalar X)

 Semantics: If X is of type Text, returns TRUE, else FALSE.
 References to empty cells are NOT considered Text.
 If X is a reference, examines what X references.
-References to empty cells are NOT considered Text, so a reference to a empty cell will return FALSE.
-Empty Cell 4.7
+References to empty cells are NOT considered Text, so a reference to an empty cell will return FALSE.
+Empty Cell 4.7 This function does not propagate Error values.